 The Plans offer six equity funds, an inflation responsive fund, an inflation protected securities fund, two fixed income funds, and a stable value fund.
-The actively managed funds have multiple investment managers (with the exception of the inflation protected securities fund which has a singular manager), and the passively managed funds each have a single investment manager.
+The actively managed funds have multiple investment managers and the passively managed funds each have a single investment manager.